vanningo/wit-cc-team7/README.md

 7. Update S3 bucket policy and visit your website to see the changes
 8. Create sort-key in DynamoDB and add a new field to the table called "Status" and set it to "OK" for every Mysfit

+**Please refer to the databasesorttest.py file to see the sorting work.**
 # Demo video

 https://youtu.be/7IpDgrpacYE